 GCF deeply appreciates the time and energy required to prepare and write an article for our publication, and we are grateful to you for that investment.
 We are always looking for new sources of solid, useful and practical ideas that can improve the lives of people and create jobs.

-As a non-profit organization, we do not pay for articles, and internships.
-All contributors are regarded as volunteers.
+We do not pay for articles or internship work, and all contributors are regarded as volunteers.

 Finally, because of the volume of submissions we receive, we are not able to respond substantively to everyone, but we do read them all closely, and we will do our best to respond within a reasonable time.
 We thank you again for your interest.